zeek/spicy/doc/tutorial/index.rst

 really need two separate types here, and could instead define a single ``Request`` unit to cover both cases.
-Doing so is straight-forward, except for one issue: when parsing such a ``Request``, we would now loose the information whether we are seeing read or a write operation.
+Doing so is straight-forward, except for one issue: when parsing such a ``Request``, we would now lose the information whether we are seeing read or a write operation.
 For our Zeek integration later it will be useful to retain that distinction, so let us leverage a Spicy capability that allows passing state into a sub-unit: :ref:`unit